 David J. Kupfer

-David J. Kupfer, M.D., Professor of the Department of Psychiatry at the University of Pittsburgh School of Medicine, USA, received his bachelor's (magna cum laude) and M.D. degrees from Yale University, USA.
+David J. Kupfer, MD, Distinguished Professor Emeritus of Psychiatry at the University of Pittsburgh School of Medicine, received his bachelor's (magna cum laude) and MD degrees from Yale University.
 Following completion of an internship, Dr Kupfer continued his postgraduate clinical and research training at the Yale New Haven Hospital and the National Institute of Mental Health (NIMH).
 In 1970, he was appointed Assistant Professor of Psychiatry at Yale University School of Medicine.
-Dr. Kupfer joined the faculty at the University of Pittsburgh in 1973 as Associate Professor of Psychiatry and Director of Research and Research Training at Western Psychiatric Institute and Clinic.
+Dr Kupfer joined the faculty at the University of Pittsburgh in 1973 as Associate Professor of Psychiatry and Director of Research and Research Training at Western Psychiatric Institute and Clinic.
 He was promoted to Professor of Psychiatry in 1975.

-Norman Sartorius MD PhD served as the Director of the Division of Mental Health of the World Health Organization for more than two decades and during that time led work on diagnosis and classification of mental disorders and conducted several major international studies on schizophrenia, on depression and on health service delivery.
+Norman Sartorius MD, PhD FRPsych served as the Director of the Division of Mental Health of the World Health Organization for more than two decades and during that time led work on diagnosis and classification of mental disorders and conducted several major international studies on schizophrenia, on depression and on health service delivery.
 Subsequently Dr Sartorius was elected president of the World Psychiatric Association (WPA) and after that served as President of the European Psychiatric Association (EPA).
-Dr Sartorius holds professorial appointments at the University of London, UK, New York, USA, St Louis, USA, and Zagreb, Croatia, as well as visiting professorships at several other universities in Europe and China.
-He is a Senior Associate of the Faculty of the Johns Hopkins School of Public Health in Baltimore, USA.
+Dr Sartorius holds professorial appointments at the University of London, UK, New York, USA, St Louis, USA, Zagreb, Croatia, Beijing (China), and elsewhere, and at several other universities.
+He is a Senior Associate of the Faculty of the Johns Hopkins School of Public Health in Baltimore.

 Dr Sartorius has published more than 400 articles in scientific journals, wrote several books and edited a number of others.